leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 only be a script, but a small application.

 ## It includes
-    1. Node.js (Net) server to act as a bridge between the client socket (like Adobe InDesign, Adobe Brigde...) and the database server (MySQL).
+    1. Node.js (Net) socket server to act as a bridge between the client socket (like Adobe InDesign, Adobe Brigde...) and the database server (MySQL).
     2. Easy password hashing and verification (bcrypt) through the same local server.
     3. An abstract class to be inherited by all the others that access the database.
 It is an application of the __active record__ design pattern.
     4. Two example subclasses are provided.
+One for a product and one for a admin, both are subclasses of the database one (active record).
     5. The code is heavly documented (JSDoc) and HTML generation is preconfigured.
     6. General and validation functions that can be easily reused in other